RXCodes/CSocket/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/RXCodes/CSocket/)

-This page only serves as a template -- do not use this project to create your own socket.io server!
+This page only serves as a template / example -- do not use this project to create your own socket.io server!
 Compile your own project using **CSocket**!

 # CSocket Compile Behavior System
 Just like in hyperPad, behaviors have multiple inputs and outputs.
 Once again, you can see them in `framework`.
 It would be impractical to attempt to code it yourself, unless you are experienced.